gocd/docs.go.cd/user/installation/installing_go_server.md

 - Go to System Preferences-\>Personal-\>Security & Privacy.
 - Launch the Security and Privacy applet.
 - Click on the General tab to highlight it.
-- Click ont he lock icon to allow changes.
+- Click on the lock icon to allow changes.
 - Under the heading "Allow applications downloaded from:" click on the **Anywhere** radio button.

 The installation will proceed as normal.